huggingface/datasets/datasets/openslr/README.md

 The dataset is distributed under Creative Commons Attribution-ShareAlike 4.0 International Public License.
 See [LICENSE](https://www.openslr.org/resources/80/LICENSE) file and https://github.com/google/language-resources#license for license information.

 Copyright 2018, 2019 Google, Inc.

+#### SLR83: Crowdsourced high-quality UK and Ireland English Dialect speech data set
+This data set contains transcribed high-quality audio of English sentences recorded by volunteers speaking different dialects of the language.
+The data set consists of wave files, and a TSV file (line_index.tsv).
+The file line_index.csv contains a line id, an anonymized FileID and the transcription of audio in the file.

+The data set has been manually quality checked, but there might still be errors.

+The recordings from the Welsh English speakers were collected in collaboration with Cardiff University.

+The dataset is distributed under Creative Commons Attribution-ShareAlike 4.0 International Public License.
+See [LICENSE](https://www.openslr.org/resources/83/LICENSE) file and https://github.com/google/language-resources#license for license information.

+Copyright 2018, 2019 Google, Inc.